kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 Adding these tolerations ensures backward compatibility.
 You can also add arbitrary tolerations to DaemonSets.

+{{< note >}}
-> **Note:** If you manually schedule a pod by defining a node name in your workload yaml spec file like a pod, deployments, etc. it will override the usual scheduling mechanism, hence, bypassing the taint.
+If you manually schedule a pod by defining a node name in your workload yaml spec file like a pod, deployments, etc. it will override the usual scheduling mechanism, hence, bypassing the taint.
+{{< /note >}}

 ## {{% heading "whatsnext" %}}